 Products are distributed through a global network of thousands of dealers.
 Sun-Mar is a privately held corporation based in Ontario, Canada, with operations in New York, USA.

-The installation of these toilets tend to be simple with a straight forward manual to follow.
-They also tend to be free from bad odors and is a great way to save water and produce natural compost and fertilizer for your gardens.
+The installation of these toilets tends to be simple with a straightforward manual to follow.
+They also tend to be free from bad odors and are a great way to save water and produce natural compost and fertilizer for your gardens.

-The cost of these toilets vary from model to model- you can find a detailed article on composting toilet costs and prices here (Internal link).
+The cost of these toilets varies from model to model- you can find a detailed article on composting toilet costs and prices here (Internal link).

-To conclude, the NSF criteria has to be met by manufacturers to ensure that buyers are getting what they're promised.
+To conclude, the NSF criteria have to be met by manufacturers to ensure that buyers are getting what they’re promised.

 Does the composting toilet do what it says it does?
 Does it function how it’s supposed to?
 Does it pose any dangers if installed or maintained incorrectly?

 It is in your best interest to ensure that the composting toilet you’re buying holds NSF certification.